 Corporal, City of London Yeomanry (Rough Riders), (Service Number 1613)

 Thomas ‘Tom’ John Edmund Anstey was born in Cardiff on 27th Aug 1884 to Thomas Henry Anstey, a railway clerk, originally from Llangattock, and Eliza Hannah Anstey née Morse originally from Cheltenham.
 His mother dies in 1888 when he is only four and Tom goes to live with his grandmother in Henllys, Monmouthshire.
 He attended primary school at Hafodyrynys School, Monmouthshire and then returned to Cardiff to attend Cardiff Higher Grade School (Howard Gardens).
 By 1901 he had moved to live with his aunt in Wandsworth London.
 He worked as a clerk at the Finsbury Circus Branch of the Capital and Counties Bank.
 He joined the City of London Yeomanry in October 1909 and is promoted to Corporal in 1914.
 When war breaks out he volunteers for foreign service and went to Egypt with his regiment in April 1915 and from there to Suvla Bay, Gallipoli in August.
 He is killed in action on 6 Oct 1915 aged 31.
 That night he was covering a party of Royal Engineers who were erecting a barbed wire entanglements about 50 yards from the Turkish trenches.
 He is buried at Green Hill Cemetery in Gallipoli.
 The Commonwealth War Records Commission record for Tom records his father living at 17 Dalton Street, Cathays.
-Tom is remembered on the Howard Gardens School memorial in Cardiff, and with a memorial plaque at Church of St Michael and All Angels, Llantarnam and one at St Ann’s Church in Wandsworth.
+Tom is remembered on the Howard Gardens School memorial and the St Teilo’s church war memorial in Cardiff, and with a memorial plaque at Church of St Michael and All Angels, Llantarnam and one at St Ann’s Church in Wandsworth.
 During the period from 1905 to 1914 Tom became very interested in researching both his family ancestry and the Anstey surname.
 His great-nephew has since taken up the research and published a book on the Anstey surname authored by Gary Anstey and posthumously by his great-uncle Tom.

 ARCHIBALD ALBERT ASHTON